King-of-Ark/King-of-Ark/README.md

 The goal of this repo is to define the basic idea of how a king of the hill game could work on the Ark blockchain.

-Since Ark supports sending 64 chars of free text with every transaction it should be possible to setup something similar on the Ark blockchain!

-- One Wallet would be the 'battleground'
-- Every transaction sent to this wallet would be an 'entry'
-- The vendorfield of every transaction would define the entrys properties

 ### Similar games which could inspire this game
 - [Survival Game - Create Your Wolf](https://codegolf.stackexchange.com/questions/25347/survival-game-create-your-wolf)